Cost of LivingUpdated March 2026

 LowNational avg: $400High

 Reading is a metro where the gap between "posted price" and "what locals actually pay" can hit 20%.
 The housing landscape here features one of America's more affordable housing markets, where homeownership is within reach for most working families.
-The local workforce for transportation costs reflects a more relaxed labor market where service providers compete on price as much as reputation.
+The local workforce for transportation costs reflects a more relaxed labor market where businesses compete on price as much as reputation.
 And the northeastern climate shapes demand in predictable ways: four distinct seasons mean you're paying for both heating and cooling, plus the freeze-thaw cycle does a number on foundations and pipes.

 What Matters Most